mamonu/boldbestpractice/docs/3_clear_layout_structure.md

 # 3 Use a clear layout structure

-The next step above doing adhoc exploratory work is to use the directory hierarchy to organise the project
+## Motivation

+A well-defined, standard project structure means that a newcomer can begin to understand an analysis without digging in to extensive documentation.
+It also means that they don't necessarily have to read 100% of the code before knowing where to look for very specific things.

+Well organized code tends to be self-documenting in that the organization itself provides context for your code without much overhead.
+People will thank you for this because they can:

+- [x] Collaborate more easily with you on this analysis
+- [x] Learn from your analysis about the process and the domain
+- [x] Feel confident in the conclusions at which the analysis arrives

 ## Use directory hierarchy

+Some proposed basic suggestions are:

-- Some proposed suggestions are to have a README file at the root of the project where a user can find out more about the project in hand.
+- [x] to have a README file at the root of the project where a user can find out more about the project in hand.
 Perhaps also the set of commands needed to run an analysis script.

-- There should be separate directories for the analysis inputs, code itself & the outputs.
+- [x] There should be separate directories for the analysis inputs, code itself & the outputs.
 This will also help at a later point as it will make data breaches less likely.

- - There needs to be a separate directory for ‘ad hoc’ exploratory code/notebooks like the ones discussed that are probably so that they don’t interfere in anyway with the main code.
+- [x] There needs to be a separate directory for ‘ad hoc’ exploratory code/notebooks (like the ones discussed in a previous section) so that they don’t interfere in any way with the main code.

 ## Use meaningful folder/file names

-A well-defined, standard project structure means that a newcomer can begin to understand an analysis without digging in to extensive documentation.
-It also means that they don't necessarily have to read 100% of the code before knowing where to look for very specific things.

-Well organized code tends to be self-documenting in that the organization itself provides context for your code without much overhead.
-People will thank you for this because they can:

-Collaborate more easily with you on this analysis Learn from your analysis about the process and the domain Feel confident in the conclusions at which the analysis arrives

 A very detailed example of how a project could look (example for a Python project)
 ```